-- Students are responsible for their academic success.
+Students are responsible for their academic success.
 Colleges and Universities are not required to provide Free Appropriate Public Education (FAPE), unlike the K-12 educational systems.
+However, colleges and universities are required to provide appropriate academic accommodations for students with disabilities.
+Some K-12 accommodations are actually modifications and may not be appropriate in a higher education setting.
+For more explanation on the difference between K-12 & higher education accommodations see the table at the end of this document.

-However, colleges and universities are required to provide appropriate academic accommodations for students with disabilities. - Students must meet qualifications and maintain essential institutional standards for courses, programs, services, jobs, and activities; universities are not expected to modify academic expectations within the classroom when providing accommodations.
+- Students must meet qualifications and maintain essential institutional standards for courses, programs, services, jobs, and activities; universities are not expected to modify academic expectations within the classroom when providing accommodations.
 For example, a student with a disability may be given additional time to complete an examination; however, the content of the examination will not be modified.
-Universities are not expected to provide exemptions from graduation standards. - Students are required to meet with the disability services provider on Bethel's campus. - Students are expected to use self-advocacy skills.
+Universities are not expected to provide exemptions from graduation standards. - Students are required to meet with the Accommodations Specialist in the Center for Academic Success when initially requesting accommodations and as needed thereafter. - Students are expected to use self-advocacy skills.
 A student should be able to communicate his/her disability and how it limits a major life activity. - Each student is given a syllabus at the beginning of the semester and is responsible for his or her own work and grade in each course.

-HOW TO APPLY FOR DISABILITY SERVICES
+HOW TO APPLY FOR ACADEMIC ACCOMMODATIONS

-- The student will fill out an Online Student Application for the Center for Academic Success -Disability Services by going to my.betheluniversity.edu, clicking on the orange Students tab and then selecting Disability Services. - The student makes an appointment with the office manager at the Center for Academic Success (574-807-7460) to meet with a Disability Specialist. - The student will sign a FERPA release. - The student may provide medical documentation, psychiatric testing, educational testing or IEPs as documentation of their disability (This documentation can be uploaded when completing the Online Student application).
-Additional outside documentation may be requested.
-The Center for Academic Success can provide some screening for disabilities and may also offer some referrals to providers that can produce the needed documentation and/or offer additional testing.
-The cost of those services outside of Bethel University are the responsibility of the student. - The intake application and third-party documentation serve two purposes: - o to establish protection from discrimination - o to determine the accommodations for which the student may be eligible. - The timeline for receiving accommodations after an intake can be one day up to four weeks depending on the student's circumstances.
+- The student will fill out an online student application for academic accommodations by going to my.betheluniversity.edu, clicking on the Orange "Students" tab, selecting Academic Accommodations, and then completing the New Student Application. - Once the application is submitted, the Center for Academic Success will contact the student to make an appointment to meet with the Accommodation Specialist. - The student will sign a FERPA release. - The student must provide documentation (medical, psychiatric testing, educational testing or IEPs) of their disability.
+An evaluation report is preferred over an IEP/504, even if many years old.
+The Center for Academic Success can screen for some disabilities and may offer referrals to psychologists for additional testing and needed documentation.
+The cost of those services outside of Bethel University are the responsibility of the student. - The intake interview and third-party documentation serve two purposes: - o to establish protection from discrimination - o to determine the accommodations for which the student may be eligible. - The timeline for receiving accommodations after an intake can be one day up to four weeks depending on the student's circumstances.
 New students are encouraged to begin the process as early as possible.
 Accommodations are individually determined and are based on the functional impact of the condition.
-Professional judgment determines accommodations. - Students request their accommodations online at the beginning of each semester.
-A student may choose to use all, some, or none of their accommodations. - Accommodations become active when the student submits their accommodation request online.
+Professional judgment, legal compliance, and best practices determines accommodations. - Students select their accommodations for each course online at the beginning of each semester.
+A student may choose to use all, some, or none of their accommodations. - Accommodations become active each semester when the student submits their accommodation request online.
 This also means that the testing accommodation cannot be used until the accommodation request is submitted.
 The Center for Academic Success will send notification letters to each instructor with information about which accommodations the student will be utilizing in their course. - Students who start the process for accommodations but fail to complete the process do not receive services.